Q1. What is a Lexile measure?

 When a Lexile text measure matches or is in the range of a Lexile reader measure, this is called a targeted reading experience.
 The reader will encounter some level of difficulty with the text, but not enough to get frustrated.
 This is the best way to grow as a reader - reading text that's not too hard but not too easy.

 Q2.
-Where can I recieve a Lexile measure?
+Where can I receive a Lexile measure?

 Students in grades 3-8 and high school receive a Lexile reader measure from the Kansas Reading Assessment.
 Contact your local school district to receive a copy of your student's report.